-The Company Departments Managers perform relevant activities assessments - supported by R.P.C.T. -, monitoring prevention controls/measures adequacy and effectiveness in that activities, as well as implementing any corrective actions identified and, finally, making any appropriate and necessary non-compliance reports, also in relation to malfunctions of management system applied.
+The Company Departments Managers perform relevant activities assessments - supported by R.P.C.T.-, monitoring prevention controls/measures adequacy and effectiveness in those activities, as well as implementing any corrective actions identified and, finally, making any appropriate and necessary noncompliance reports, also in relation to malfunctions of management system applied.

-The Top Management Bodies must know the organization main risks, the monitoring process, the anti-corruption goals in compliance with the organization mission, as well as the main control activities results and the remedies to be taken.
+The Top Management Bodies must know the organization main risks, the monitoring process, the anticorruption goals in compliance with the organization mission, as well as the main control activities results and the remedies to be taken.